andrewgigena/homelab/README.md

 My homelab configuration follows a modular structure centered around a central `flake.nix` that orchestrates all systems.
 I've organized the infrastructure into reusable roles and host-specific configurations, creating a balance between shared functionality and individual machine needs.

-The foundation is built using Nix flakes with two primary package channels - the stable `nixos-24.11` branch for core system components, and `nixpkgs-unstable` for select desktop applications and development tools.
+The foundation is built using Nix flakes with two primary package channels - the stable `nixos-24.11` branch for core system components, and `nixpkgs-andrew` for custom builded apps.
 This hybrid approach lets me maintain system stability while still accessing bleeding-edge software where it matters most.

 Four primary systems comprise the homelab: **Apollo** (server infrastructure), **Kepler** (main workstation), **Hubble** (main mobile workstation), and **Voyager** (secondary mobile workstation).
 Each device is named after space exploration milestones and celestial objects and they are defined through a role-based composition system.
 I've created dedicated role modules for common functionalities:
 - **Containers**: Docker/Podman support with Kubernetes tooling